reeddunkle/Hacker_News_Article_Topics/README.md

 You can generate a topic models for the corpus of articles scraped.

+The more articles you have scraped, the better this works.
+Be warned: scraping hundreds of articles can take a couple of minutes.

 The required flags are `--topics` (`-t`) and `--words` (`-w`)